By Kristen, Contributing Writer

 Stand with One Leg Up on Something

 This position can help you feel very open.
-Experiment with differing heights to see what’s comfortable – a low stool, the seat of a chair, or the side of a tub are good options.
-It’s best if you can use this position with a support nearby, either an object, wall, or a person.
+Experiment with different heights to see what’s comfortable – a low stool, the seat of a chair, or the side of a tub are good options.
+It’s best if you can use this position with a support nearby, either an object, wall, or person.

 Hands and Knees

-Hands and knees is a great position that many birthing women find themselves in naturally, especially as they move deeply into their birthing times.
-It’s a very natural position for second stage.
+Hands and knees is a great position that many birthing women find themselves in naturally, especially as they move deeper into their birthing times.
+It’s a very natural position for the second stage.
 If your baby’s heart rate seems to be slowing a lot, hands and knees is a beneficial position to get good blood flow to your placenta and babe.